JPanThiago/Mission-Oriented-Controller-AutoGen/README.md

-  degree  | The maximum dimension of the lifting function. delay  | The number of past states used in the lifting function construction. horizon  | The length of the prediction horizon. name  | The type of the robot to be optimized. optimization  | Determine whether the current stage is during controller optimization. (`Yes`, `No`). matrixD  | The matrix ***D*** delivered by BOHB for Koopman operator optimization. datanoise  | Choose whether to identify the Koopman-based model with data sampling noise (`Yes`, `No`).
+  degree  | The maximum dimension of the lifting function. delay  | The number of past states used in the lifting function construction. horizon  | The length of the prediction horizon. name  | The type of robot to be optimized. optimization  | Determine whether the current stage is during controller optimization. (`Yes`, `No`). matrixD  | The matrix ***D*** delivered by BOHB for Koopman operator optimization. datanoise  | Choose whether to identify the Koopman-based model with data sampling noise (`Yes`, `No`).